coatless-tutorials/convert-shiny-app-r-shinylive/README.md

 If you're interested in a Python version, you can find it: [here](https://github.com/coatless-tutorials/convert-py-shiny-app-to-py-shinylive-app).

+Or, if you want to learn about creating an R Shinylive dashboard, click [here](https://github.com/coatless-tutorials/r-shinylive-dashboard-app).

 ## Background

 The initial app source code is from a [StackOverflow Question](https://stackoverflow.com/questions/78160039/using-shinylive-to-allow-deployment-of-r-shiny-apps-from-a-static-webserver-yiel) by [Faustin Gashakamba](https://stackoverflow.com/users/5618354/faustin-gashakamba)